KieranLafferty/passifier/README.md

 Generate Apple Passbook passes in Ruby

-Passifier does most of the hard work and will more easily allow you to automate generating pkpass files.
+Passifier does most of the hard work easily allow you to automate generating pkpass files.
 You simply supply

 * A Hash of metadata and layout (the contents of pass.json for those experienced)
 * Image urls and paths